Music visualization

-Music visualization or music visualisation, a feature found in electronic music visualizers and media player software, generates animated imagery based on a piece of music.
-The imagery is usually generated and rendered in real time and in a way synchronized with the music as it is played.
+Music visualization or music visualisation is animated computer-generated imagery based on a piece of music.
+The imagery is usually generated and rendered in real time, synchronizing with the music as it is played.
+The feature is found in electronic music visualizers and media player software.

 Visualization techniques range from simple ones (e.g., a simulation of an oscilloscope display) to elaborate ones, which often include a number of composited effects.
 The changes in the music's loudness and frequency spectrum are among the properties used as input to the visualization.

 Effective music visualization aims to attain a high degree of visual correlation between a musical track's spectral characteristics such as frequency and amplitude and the objects or components of the visual image being rendered and displayed.

 Definition

 Music visualization can be defined, in contrast to previous existing pre-generated music plus visualization combinations (as for example music videos), by its characteristic as being real-time generated.
 Another possible distinction is seen by some in the ability of some music visualization systems (such as Geiss' MilkDrop) to create different visualizations for each song or audio every time the program is run, in contrast to other forms of music visualization (such as music videos or a laser lighting display) which always show the same visualization.
-Music visualization may be achieved in a 2D or a 3D coordinate system where up to 6 dimensions can be modified, the 4th, 5th and 6th dimensions being color, intensity and transparency.
+Music visualization may be achieved in a 2D or a 3D coordinate system where up to six dimensions can be modified, the 4th, 5th and 6th dimensions being color, intensity and transparency.